You can add a sub interface on a trunk vNIC, which can then be used by NSX Edge services.

 Trunk interfaces can be of the following types:

-VLAN trunk is standard and work with any version of ESXi.
+VLAN trunk is standard and works with any version of ESXi.
 This is used to bring tagged VLAN traffic into Edge.

-VXLAN trunk work with NSX version 6.1 and later.
+VXLAN trunk works with NSX version 6.1, and later.
 This is used to bring VXLAN traffic into Edge.

 A sub interface can be used by the following Edge services: